 - The client will be exposed to these fears in a safe space and hope to reach the goal of reducing their feelings of anxiety and distress.

-- The clinical therapist will use different types of exposure depending on the fear or disorder including but not limited to:
+- The Social Worker/Psychotherapist will use different types of exposure depending on the fear or disorder including but not limited to:

 - Creating a real-life situation for the person to go through, using talking therapy to encourage the person, to imagine situations to recall traumatic events